mbecker20/komodo/readme.md

 	- The alerting system has been redesigned with a stateful model.
 	- Alerts can be in an Open or a Resolved state, and alerts are only sent on state changes.
 	- For example, say a server has just crossed 80% memory usage, the configured memory threshold.
 An alert will be created in the Open state and the alert data will be sent out.
 Later, it has dropped down to 70%.
 The alert will be changed to the Resolved state and the alert data will again be sent.
-	- In addition to server usage alerts, Monitor now support deployment state change alerts.
+	- In addition to server usage alerts, Monitor now supports deployment state change alerts.
 These are sent when a deployment's state changes without being caused by a Monitor action.
 For example, if a deployment goes from the Running state to the Exited state unexpectedly, say from a crash, an alert will be sent.
 	- Current and past alerts can be retrieved using the API and viewed on the UI.

 - **New UI**: